Past attendees share their most important lessons.

 Who, exactly, should participate in the divestiture process?
 Because this activity should be part of a company’s overall strategic approach to growth, divestiture planning must start at the top with executive leadership.
 Your executives are ideally positioned to articulate the business case for any divestiture and to set the tone that the divestiture can be positive for everyone involved…including the employees of the business unit that will be sold.

 Meanwhile, it’s also important to enlist specialists for planning and executing the divestiture.
 Build a disciplined, dedicated team who have the necessary skills for the complex de-couplings required in a divestiture: in addition to IT specialists, your team should also include members of your finance, legal and HR teams to address each of their respective domains.
 Use the same rigorous planning and best practices that you would for an acquisition.
 In fact, serial acquirers often set up an official Divestiture Management Office, similar to an Integration Management Office (IMO).

-To learn more about best practices in divestitures, join us in San Diego for The Art of M&A for Divestitures and Carve-Outs.
+To learn more about best practices in divestitures, join us online in August for The Art of M&A for Divestitures and Carve-Outs.
 Alongside peers and colleagues from the M&A community, you’ll get real-world lessons from M&A practitioners and thought leaders.